-A student's dress, grooming and appearance, including jewelry, make-up and nails, shall:
+A student's dress, grooming and appearance, including hair style/color, jewelry, make-up and nails, shall:

 - Be safe, appropriate and not disrupt or interfere with the educational process.
 (This includes Physical Education classes.) - Recognize that extremely brief garments such as tube tops, net tops, halter tops, spaghetti straps, plunging necklines (front and/or back) and see-through garments are not appropriate. - Ensure that underwear is completely covered with other clothing.
 Pajamas are not appropriate for school. - Include footwear at all times.
 Footwear that is a safety hazard will not be allowed.
-Slippers are not appropriate footwear. - Includes the wearing of hats/other head gear in the classroom except for a medical or religious purpose or by special permission. - Not include items that are vulgar, obscene, libelous or denigrate others on account of race, color, religion, creed, national origin, gender, sexual orientation or disability.
-Such items include swastikas, the confederate flag, and other symbols related to the degradation of others. - Not promote and/or endorse the use of alcohol, tobacco or illegal drugs and/or encourage other illegal or violent activities. - When standing, with arms at one's side, a student's shorts or skirt should reach the tip of their longest finger to be considered appropriate. - Shirts, pants, shorts and skirts should be providing enough coverage so that no part of an undergarment or midriff skin is visible.
+Slippers are not appropriate footwear. - Includes the wearing of hats/other head gear in the classroom except for a medical or religious purpose or by special permission.
+Head gear should not be worn during school hours from 7:30 a.m.
+2:20 p.m. - Not include items that are vulgar, obscene, libelous or denigrate others on account of race, color, religion, creed, national origin, gender, sexual orientation or disability. - Not promote and/or endorse the use of alcohol, tobacco or illegal drugs and/or encourage other illegal or violent activities. - When standing, with arms at one's side, a student's shorts or skirt should reach the tip of their longest finger to be considered appropriate. - Shirts, pants, shorts and skirts should be providing enough coverage so that no part of an undergarment or midriff skin is visible.
 Shirts should cover the torso completely. - When clothing is in question, wear something else.